redstone99/hass-alert2/README.md

 We recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), which includes one card for viewing recenlty active alerts and another card for creating or editing alerts.
 Alert2 UI also enhances the information shown in the "more-info" dialog when viewing Alert2 entities.

 Defaults set via the UI take priority over defaults set in YAML for both YAML alerts and UI-created alerts.
-The search and editing interface in the UI only applies to alerts created via the UI.

 Alert2 supports reloading configuration via the UI.
 Go to "Developer Tools" -> "YAML" and click on "Alert2".
 That will reload the YAML config as well as all UI-created alerts.